 10 Healing Facial Oils Your Skin Needs this Fall And Winter

 Rosehip oil is rich in beta-carotene, retinoic acid, and essential fatty acids (omega-3 and omega-6), which are vital to skin health.
 This skin savior is revered for its nourishing properties.
 It’s commonly used to treat concerns associated with dehydrated and mature skin.
-In fact, clinical studies show that organic rosehip oil helps improve the appearance of scars, fine lines, and wrinkles.
-Smooth on a few drops before your AM or PM moisturizer.
+Rosehip powder may offer anti-aging benefits, including keeping the skin hydrated and moisturized, according to a 2015 study published in Clinical Interventions in Aging.
+The researchers found participants who took rosehip powder—supplied by the manufacturer Hyben Vital—orally saw improvements when it came to skin moisture.
+Pura D’Or is our choice for 100 percent organic rosehip seed oil that’s cold-pressed and unrefined with no chemicals Smooth on a few drops before your AM or PM moisturizer.

 Pumpkin seed oil

 Organic pumpkin seed oil is packed with skin-softening vitamin E, blemish-busting zinc, free radical-fighting antioxidants, and nourishing omegas.
-It’s prized for its abilities to do, well, just about everything.
-It’s great for acne-prone, dehydrated, and mature complexions—meaning you can share it with your mom and your daughter.
-In case you’re concerned about using facial oils on acne-prone skin, rest assured that they don’t clog pores or cause breakouts, according to board-certified dermatologist Snehal Amin, MD.
+It’s touted for its abilities to do, a variety of things.
+It’s great for acne-prone, dehydrated, and mature complexions—meaning you can share it with a wide variety of people.
+In case you’re concerned about using facial oils on acne-prone skin, rest assured that they don’t clog pores or cause breakouts, according to Snehal Amin, MD, FACMS, FAAD, a board-certified dermatologist in New York City.
 See more acne myths debunked by dermatologists.